GraphSAGE: Inductive Learning on Large Graphs

 The Algorithm

-The key novelty: concatenate the node’s own previous representation with the aggregated neighbourhood representation, then apply a shared learned W. This ensures the node retains its own identity while incorporating neighbour information.
+The key novelty is step 3: concatenate the node’s own previous representation with the aggregated neighbourhood representation, then apply a shared learned \(W^{(k)}\).
+This ensures the node retains its own identity while incorporating neighbour information — and because \(W^{(k)}\) does not depend on which node it is applied to, the same layer works for a node that was never seen during training.

 Concrete Example: Embedding a New Node at Inference Time